stenglein-lab/MIP_280A4_Fall_2022/exercises/download_exercise.md

 ```
 ---
 :question: **Questions:**
-- What is on each of the 4-lines that make up each sequence?
-(See: [FASTQ format](https://en.wikipedia.org/wiki/FASTQ_format))
 - What are the first 6 bases of the first read?
 - What are the quality scores - *in encoded single characters* - of the first 6 bases?
 - What quality scores do these characters represent?